Comparison

 Product discoveryNot modeledInterviews → insights → opportunity solution tree → experiments

-DeliveryTasks, boards, timelines — very flexibleWork items, sprints, roadmap by tertials
+DeliveryTasks, boards, timelines - very flexibleWork items, sprints, roadmap by planning period

 TraceabilityGoal ↔ project links, best-effortTyped trace graph across the whole chain